Llyr has served as a Member of the Senedd for the North Wales Region since 2011.

 During that time he has chaired the Senedd’s Finance Committee (2018-2021) and the Climate Change, Environment & Infrastructure Committee (2021 to date).

 He has also served as his party’s Shadow Minister for Finance and Local Government, Shadow Minister for Education and is currently his party’s Shadow Minister for Rural Affairs.
 Llyr also became Plaid Cymru’s Acting Leader for a period in 2023.

 Llyr began his career as a youth worker before becoming the Chief Officer of the Council for Wales of Voluntary Youth Services.
 He later worked for an economic development company supporting the creation of new businesses and helping existing businesses to develop and grow.
 Llyr has also been a consultancy manager with the National Trust in Wales.

-During his time as an MS he has been a strong critic of the failings of the health service in North Wales, particularly in mental health, maternity services and community hospital closures.
-He has stood the corner of nurses fighting extra shift work without pay and has opposed the privatisation of renal services by the health board and Welsh Government.
+During his time as an MS Llyr has become a prominent campaigner on issues across North Wales.
+He has been a strong critic of the failings of the health service in the region, particularly in mental health, maternity services and community hospital closures.
+He stood up for nurses fighting extra shift work without pay and has opposed the privatisation of renal services by the health board and Welsh Government.

-He lives in Ruthin and is the father of four children.
+He lives in Ruthin and has four children.